Asian American Political Alliance: Legacy and ongoing impact

-Disappearance and legacy
+Disappearance

 The UC Berkeley chapter of AAPA disbanded in 1969 after the successful Third World Liberation Front strike at UC Berkeley.
 The SF State AAPA also decided in 1969 after the TWLF strike at SF State to disband.
 On November 10, 2018, past and present members of AAPA at UC Berkeley commemorated the 50th anniversary of its founding at 2005 Hearst Ave., its former meeting place.